jaysixco/osticket-rd-rd/README.md

 </p>

 <h1>Summary </h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

--Windows Computer

--Google Chrome
+In this tutorial, we are going to install osTicket.<br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
 - Internet Information Services (IIS)
+- Windows Computer
+- Google Chrome

 <h2>Operating Systems Used </h2>